 Find communities and groups of like-minded Medical students and join them.
 They could be on WhatsApp, Facebook, or even pages of influencers on Twitter and Instagram…Whatever works!

-The most important thing is that you never lose the passion which you entered medical school with.
+The most important thing is that you never lose the passion with which you entered medical school.

 Also, it is imperative that you don’t close your minds to other things and concepts that are not related to medicine and health practice.
 Cross-sectional collaboration is very vital if you really want to still be relevant wherever you find yourself.